Basileus1990/CrowdCompute/README.md

 2. Create an API for using the platform outside the browser
 3. Add possiblity to use other languages than JS
 4. Add possiblity to use GPU for computations
+5. Add possibility to use the internet for verified task creators

 <!-- GETTING STARTED -->